muhnuryusri/muhnuryusri/README.md

-Hello!
-I'm Muhammad Nur Yusri.
-Just call me Yusri.
-Currently I'm studying at Universitas Negeri Makassar, majoring in Computer Engineering degree.
-I'm really interested about tech development, especially on Mobile (Android) Development, Full-Stack Development (Both Front-End and Back-End), Artificial Intelligence, and also UI/UX Design.
-I'm currently learning about Mobile Development, using Kotlin as my main programming language.
+Final year student from Universitas Negeri Makassar, majoring in Computer Engineering degree.
+Big interest in technology, specific in Mobile Development.
+Experienced in building both Native and Hybrid Mobile applications.
+Great sense of responsibility and agile in carrying out tasks.
+Likes to learn new things every day to gain experience.
+I'm looking towards to apply and improve my skills in tech company.

 You can reach me on :
 - Linkedin = https://www.linkedin.com/in/muhnuryusri/